 - Work-based learning (40 credits)

-Students must also undertake a further 60 credits worth of optional modules (listed below).
-Currently the optional modules are structured into two distinction pathways; however, it may be possible to study modules from both paths depending on timetable constraints.
+Students must also undertake a further 60 credits' worth of optional modules (listed below).
+Currently the optional modules are structured into two distinct pathways; however, it may be possible to study modules from both paths depending on timetable constraints.